Skip to main content

 Human History

 The Pinega River area has been inhabited by Pomor and Komi peoples for centuries.
 Logging has been the primary economic activity since the 18th century.
-The caves were known locally for centuries but received scientific documentation only in the 20th century.
+The caves were known locally for centuries but received systematic scientific documentation only in the 20th century.

 Park History